 A correction is defined as a drop in the stock market’s value of 10% or more.
 These corrections happen every 2-3 years on average.
 Just because we haven’t had a correction in a few years doesn’t mean we’ll see one this year.
 Or even next year.
 But we could.

 As I’m sure you’ve heard, past performance doesn’t guarantee any future results.
-Just because we’ve had a great three years doesn’t mean the next year will be good – or bad.
+Just because we’ve had a great ten-year stretch doesn’t mean the next year will be good – or bad.
 We just don’t know for sure.

 Past One-Year Returns Charted